-A good pair of travel pants has three basic features—they’re lightweight, wrinkle-resistant, and comfortable.
 That’s it.
 If all you can find in your budget is a pair of pants that packs well, feels good, and fits right, congratulations.
-If however, you’re willing to spend a few more bucks for a truly great pair of travel pants, keep your eyes open for features like deep pockets (you won’t lose anything on the bus), a designated passport pocket (it’s handier than you think), pickpocket proof pockets, zippered pockets (noticing a theme here?), and stain resistant or quick dry material.
+If however, you’re willing to spend a few more bucks for a truly great pair of travel pants, keep your eyes open for these additional features:

-Again, comfort, fit, and lightweight material are the most important, but everyone’s travel needs are different.
-So to help you pack the absolute best pair of travel pants I looked at some of the best new and established travel brands (and retailers) for travel pants and based my review on the following six criteria:
+Again, comfort, fit, and lightweight material are the most important features, but everyone’s travel needs are different.
+So to help you pack the absolute best pair of travel pants I tested some of the best new and time-tested travel pants and based my review on the following six criteria:

-- Fit — How do they feel on you?
-Is the sizing right?
+- Fit — How do they feel?
+Is the sizing accurate?

 - Comfort — Are they comfortable?

-- Style — Will you actually wear these pants?
-Can you wear them on the trail and to a nice dinner?
+- Style — Will I actually wear these pants?
+Can I wear them on the trail and to a nice dinner?

-- Packability — Are your travel pants wrinkle-resistant?
+- Packability — Are these travel pants wrinkle-resistant?
 Are they lightweight?

-- Toughness — Do your travel pants stain easily?
+- Toughness — Do the travel pants stain easily?
 Will they rip or tear on the trail?

-We know that “great travel pants” means different things to everyone.
+“Great travel pants” means something different to everyone.
 Some travelers need to look smart for work on the road.
-Others want a pair of travel pants that can take a beating for weeks on end.
-Still others just want a pair of comfortable travel pants for the flight with a few pockets to keep their important stuff safe while they explore Rome.
+Others want a pair of travel pants that can take a beating for weeks of trekking.
+Still others just need a comfy pair of travel pants for the flight with a few pockets to keep their important stuff safe while they explore Rome.
 Below is a list of our favorite travel pants.
 Pack any of these travel pants, and travel like a boss.

 The Bluffworks tailored fit chinos might be the best pair of pants I’ve ever worn—travel pants or otherwise.
-While a little more pricey than your average pair of jeans, they’re actually pretty affordable in the travel pants sphere, and honestly worth every penny.
-These pants feel great, pack down to practically nothing, look awesome, take a beating, and fit the way you want them to.
+At just under $100, these travel pants might seem pricey, but they’re honestly worth every penny.
+These pants feel great, pack down to practically nothing, look awesome, take a beating, and fit the way I want them to.
 10 out of 10.

-I’m a relatively stylish guy (shut up, I am), so fit is incredibly important, especially when your wardrobe consists of two options for 6 weeks (or 6 months!).
+I’m a stylish traveler (shut up, I am), so fit is important to me, especially when your wardrobe consists of two options for 6 weeks (or 6 months!).
 The Bluffworks tailored fit chinos lived up to their name and actually fit really well.

-These pants just plain look good—nothing like the typical “travel pants” you’d expect.
-Seriously, despite having high tech travel features like security pockets (awesome by the way), and wrinkle-resistant material, there’s not a knee-length zipper in sight.
-You’d never be able to tell these stylish fitted pants are travel pants, and that’s the way I like it.
+These pants just look good.
+They don’t scream “travel pants”.
+Seriously, despite having high tech travel features like security zippered pockets (awesome by the way), and wrinkle-resistant material, you’d never know they were travel pants and that’s the way I like it.
 I even cuffed the pants while walking around India this last trip, and they looked dope as hell.
 They come in Charcoal, Khaki, Stone, Steel Blue, Harvest Gold so you can style them with anything else you pack.

 I was surprised by the sheer lightness of these pants.
 They weigh next to nothing, roll down to nothing, and won’t wrinkle in your bag.
-These came out of my Outbreaker travel backpack looking fresh, even in India.
+These came out of my Outbreaker travel backpack looking fresh every time.
 Absolutely killed it.

-I put these travel pants through the wringer on a 3-week Rickshaw Race across India, and they came out looking great.
+I put these travel pants through the wringer on a 3-week Rickshaw Race across India, and still look great.
 I wore them during the 22-hour flight and they handled all the spills and sleeping contortions I threw at them.
-Dirt wasn’t a problem, dust bounced off, stains weren’t an issue, and nothing tore or frayed.
+Dirt isn’t a problem, dust bounces off, stains aren’t an issue, and nothing tore or frayed on any trip.
 These travel pants might be bulletproof.

 Author’s Note: Please don’t shoot bullets at these pants, especially if you’re wearing them.
 I was just trying to make a point.
 Pants can’t stop bullets.